digital-work-lab/theses/docs/topics.md

 **Thesis Advisor**: Prof. Dr. Gerit Wagner

 **Summary**: This thesis will focus on advancing the design of bots for Git-based organizing and document-based organizations (e.g., GitLab).
-The research aims to develop a meta-design theory of bot capabilities for **sensing** (e.g., event or cronjob triggers), **enactment**, and **delegation**.
+The research aims to develop a meta-design theory of bot capabilities for *sensing* (e.g., event or cronjob triggers), *enactment*, and *delegation*.
 By exploring the interplay between triggers, scripts, and actor delegation, the thesis will conceptualize bots as dynamic agents that support and enhance document-based workflows.
-The theoretical foundation will draw on **Actor-Network Theory (ANT)**, providing a socio-technical perspective on bot design in such settings.
+The theoretical foundation will draw on *Actor-Network Theory*, providing a socio-technical perspective on bot design in such settings.

-**Methods**: The thesis will adopt a **design science research approach**, combining:
+**Methods**: The thesis will adopt a design science research approach, combining:
-- A **review of existing tools, artifacts, and literature** to identify gaps and opportunities in bot design.
+- A review of existing tools, artifacts, and literature to identify gaps and opportunities in bot design.
-- **Prototyping** of bots with sensing, delegation, and enactment capabilities.
+- Prototyping of bots with sensing, delegation, and enactment capabilities.
 - Evaluation of theoretical principles through iterative prototyping and empirical validation.

-**Expected Outcomes**: The research will result in **theoretically and empirically grounded design principles** for bots in document-based organizing.
+**Expected Outcomes**: The research will result in theoretically and empirically grounded design principles for bots in document-based organizing.
 These principles will provide actionable insights into how bots can be designed to effectively sense, act, and delegate tasks in Git-based environments.
 Prototypes developed during the research will serve as proofs of concept, showcasing how these principles can be operationalized in real-world applications.

 **Requirements**:
-- Willingness to engage in **prototyping and development** (knowledge of Git and Python is an advantage).
+- Willingness to engage in prototyping and development (knowledge of Git and Python is an advantage).
-- Ability to conduct **literature reviews** and apply **design science research methods**.
+- Ability to conduct literature reviews and apply design science research methods.
-- Interest in exploring socio-technical theories, such as **Actor-Network Theory**.
+- Interest in exploring socio-technical theories, such as *Actor-Network Theory*.

 **References**: